Plant What Where | Aussie Mediterranean

 PLANT WHAT WHERE | Aussie Mediterranean

 When seeking hardy, drought-tolerant plants that are suited to long, hot, dry summers and short, cool, wet winters some will naturally look to Aussie natives.
-They offer a resilient solution for the garden and many have the added benefit of attracting birdlife and beneficial insects.
-Nonetheless, it doesn’t have to be native.
+They offer a resilient solution for the garden, and many have the added benefit of attracting birdlife and beneficial insects.
+Nonetheless, it doesn’t have to be all native.

 Australia’s South Eastern temperate climate lends itself perfectly to Mediterranean style plantings.
 When thinking of a Mediterranean style garden, it’s not just those surrounding the southern European sea.
 It’s the climactic conditions we are considering, and these are similar in South West Africa, the Southern states of America and of course South Eastern Australia and New Zealand.
 This geographic diversity offers a variety of options.
 In addition to edibles, there’s a range of flowering shrubs and trees, both evergreen and deciduous to choose from.

 With the many similarities in planting requirements in the flowing selections, they can be combined to create a stunning palette of plants with an array of foliage, forms, colour and shape.

 An upright evergreen perennial plant with succulent, waxy leaves.
 Bears clusters of small showy star-shaped crimson-pink flowers in late Summer to Autumn.
 Flowers change from deep pink to copper as the season progresses.

 One of the most popular ornamental grasses, 'Karl Foerster' is known for its majestic long-lasting plumes and hardiness.
 Its foliage is a deep green and has a neat upright, clumping growth habit.

 Also commonly known as the Pineapple Guava, the Feijoa is a very hardy evergreen shrub with decorative flowers and delicious fruit in autumn and early winter.